 - Population growth in Rochester declined by 0.64% last year but grew by 0.36% over the past 10 years, and may double over the next 50 years due to major population shifts.

 - Metro Rochester extends over six counties including Monroe (where Rochester is located), Livingston, Ontario, and Orleans.

 Key Employment Stats:

-- Forbes ranks Rochester as one of the top 100 places for business and careers, with projected annual job growth of 0.3%.
+- Forbes ranks Rochester as one of the top 100 places for business and careers.

 - Rochester ranks as the #1 city for patents issued in the U.S., the #1 market for hiring cybersecurity talent, and the 15th most digitized economy among the largest metro areas in the U.S.